 Most art history majors and minors study off campus for all or part of their junior year.
 Students have studied in other cities in the United States-Washington, and Chicago, in many European capitals-Rome, Paris and London, and throughout the world-in Africa and Asia.
 With the opportunity to view and study works of art first hand, off-campus study programs significantly enhance Kenyon's art history curriculum.

-Students also have the opportunity to study abroad in Fall 2014 with the Kenyon in Rome Program.
+Students also have the opportunity to study abroad in Fall 2016 with the Kenyon-Rome Program.